Instructor: Dee Harper

 This course is designed for Utah state educators who are seeking a professional educator license through an Alternative Pathway to Professional Educator Licensing (APPEL).
 This course is tailored for educators seeking to refine their instructional practices to enhance student learning and engagement.
 The focus is on employing diverse strategies and tools to meet the varied needs of students while promoting a dynamic learning environment.
 By the end of this course, participants will be equipped with a comprehensive toolkit of instructional practices designed to promote meaningful learning experiences.
 Educators will be prepared to address diverse student needs, foster critical thinking, and leverage technology to create a vibrant and inclusive classroom environment.

-May 21, 2026 to June 18, 2026, Online
+October 28, 2026 to November 25, 2026, Online

 Introduction to FDA Regulations